 Importing data from Google Sheets to a WordPress table can be an easy and efficient way to manage and update large amounts of data on your website.
 Google Sheets is a popular and powerful cloud-based spreadsheet application that allows multiple users to edit and collaborate on data in real-time.
 By connecting your Google Sheets to your WordPress site, you can easily import and update data in your WordPress tables.

-With the Data Table block from The Plus Addons for Block Editor you can easily import data from Google Sheets into a WordPress Table.
+With the Data Table block from The Plus Blocks for Gutenberg you can easily import data from Google Sheets into a WordPress Table.

-To check the complete feature overview documentation of The Plus Addons for Block Editor Data Table block, click here.
+To check the complete feature overview documentation of The Plus Blocks for Gutenberg Data Table block, click here.

 To do this, first, you have to generate Google API Key.